pongasoft/vst-vac-6v/archive/README-macOS_64bits.txt

   - or /Library/Audio/Plug-ins/VST3 for all users (may require admin access)
   - or any DAW specific path (64bits)

-Usage
+For Audio Unit, copy VAC-6V.component under
+  - $HOME/Library/Audio/Plug-ins/Components for a single user
+  - or /Library/Audio/Plug-ins/Components for all users (may require admin access)
+  - Note: you may have to reboot your computer for the Audio Unit to appear in Logic (or kill the AudioComponentRegistrar process(es)) Usage
 =====
 Check the documentation at https://pongasoft.com/vst/VAC-6V.html